JustDhruva/Projects/README.md

 4. open xampp and start apache and mysql
 5. open the file on localhost

+*IMPORTANT*
+Copy these project files into the Xampp folder in your C Drive. locate htdocs folder and copy the project there for smooth operation. and make sure you rename the files and update them accordingly.

 ## Features
 - dynamic responsive website
 - integrated databse